jeffrey125/todo-list-webapp-v2/README.md

 - (06/09/2022) The business logic is already done this app has now complete CRUD functionality and it is connected in localStorage already, I also change the font color to have a better accessiblity for it, also I made a reusable Todo Button to make my code DRY.
 By this time I'm starting to implement the animations for my to-do-app, I also implemented the Theme switcher for this app.

+- (06/10/2022) I added the animation using framer-motion and I planned to add the reorder animation using it

 TODO

-- LocalStorage Theme
-- Framer Motion animation
+- Framer-motion Reorder animation